unum-cloud/uform/README.md

 Few retrieval benchmarks exist for multimodal embeddings.
 The most famous ones for English are "MS-COCO" and "Flickr30k".
-Evaluating `uform-vl-english` model, one can expect following numbers for search quality.
+Evaluating `uform-vl-english` model, one can expect the following numbers for search quality.

 | Dataset   | Recall @ 1 | Recall @ 5 | Recall @ 10 |
 | :-------- | ---------: | ---------: | ----------: |